circuits/circuits/docs/source/foreword.rst

 complex systems and applications with.

-circuits became what it is today by the encourement of a co-worker of a startup company at the time and was rebranded into it's own proejct.
+circuits became what it is today by the encourement of a co-worker of a startup company at the time and was rebranded into it's own project.